kaushikd207/kaushikd207/README.md

 ### Hi, I am Kaushik 👋

-- 🔭 I’m currently working as a UI developer(React) at EvolentHealth International Private Limited
+- 🔭 I’m currently working as an UI developer(React)
 - 👯 I’m looking to collaborate on -- Big full stack project
 - 🤔 I’m looking for help -- On my project
 - 💬 Ask me about -- Anything (only project)